 - Safety Instruction Signs - These signs offer instructions for how someone should act or perform to avoid possible hazards.
 The instructions can be either positive (do this!) or negative (do not do this!).

 Some signs can also be used just as notices, but often aren't included as part of this overall set of standards because they have a different purpose.
 Notices can include things like identifying where an emergency eye wash station is located or where specific types of personal protective equipment are stored.

-OSHA has very specific requirements for the design of these signs.
+OSHA has specific requirements for the design of these signs.
 To start with, the sign itself must be safe.
 This means the corners must be rounded or blunted.
 The edges cannot be sharp and can't have any burrs, splinters, or other potentially hazardous areas.
 The bolts or other fasteners also need to be positioned so that they do not present any safety risk.
 As for the overall design of the sign, they must be in compliance with the ANSI Z535 safety sign standards.

 - Danger Signs - These signs can use red, black, and white.

 - Caution Signs - The background should be yellow, and any letters printed on the yellow background should be black.

 - Safety Instruction Signs - The background of these signs should be white.
 The panel needs to be green with white letters.
 All the text printed on the white background should be black.

 Whenever a warning sign is used, the wording must be concise and easy to read.
 It also must be easy for the average person who would be reading it to understand, which means highly technical or scientific terms should be avoided.
 All wording should be made as a positive statement that reflects the facts of the hazards in the area.